bnhf/apcupsd/README.md

       - DEVICE=${DEVICE} # Use this only on APCUPSD_SLAVES to set the hostname or IP address of the APCUPSD_MASTER with the listening port (:3551)
 ```

-Options for monitoring and shutdown of UPS connected device(s), and the shutdown of the UPS itself:
+Environment variables for monitoring and shutdown of UPS connected device(s), and the shutdown of the UPS itself:

 ```yml
       - POLLTIME=${POLLTIME} # Interval (in seconds) at which apcupsd polls the UPS for status (default=60)